thycotic/ss-docs/security-hardening/index.md

 - **Backup at least daily:** Consider your disaster recovery plan.
 Review the [Business Continuity and Disaster Recovery Planning](http://updates.thycotic.net/link.ashx?SSBusinessContinuity) KBA for more information.
 - **Review system log for errors:** Periodically check the system log (Admin > System Log) for recurring errors.
 Also do so after any upgrades.
 - **Whole-disk encryption:** Use whole disk encryption, such as [BitLocker](https://technet.microsoft.com/en-us/library/hh831507(v=ws.11).aspx?f=255&MSPPError=-2147217396), with a trusted platform module (TPM) to prevent those with physical access from removing disks to gain access to your SS application by circumventing OS and application authentication.
 - **Security Hardening Standards:** Consider security hardening standards that apply to either the operating system or applications, such as IIS or Microsoft SQL.
-Our application does not currently have full compatibility with third party standards such as CIS Level 1 hardening or the Microsoft Security Compliance Toolkit.
+Our application does not currently have full compatibility with third party standards such as CIS Level 1 hardening or the Microsoft Published Security Baselines.
 We are compatible with CIS Level 2 hardening and have STIG compatibility.

    > **Note:** Attaining full security-hardening standards compatibility is a Thycotic priority.

 ### Database

 - **Limit access to your Secret Server database:** When you create your SS database, limit access to as few users as possible.
-We recommend you disable the “sa” account in the SQL instance that contains SS.
+We recommend you disable the "sa" account in the SQL instance that contains SS.
 - **Limit access to other databases:** When you create a database account for SS, you should ensure it only has access to the SS database.
 - **Use Windows Authentication for database access:** Windows authentication is much more secure than SQL authentication.
 See [Choose an Authentication Mode](http://updates.thycotic.net/link.ashx?UsingWindowsAuthenticationInSQLServer) (TechNet article) for details.
 To use Windows authentication in SS, you need to create a service account.
 See the [Using Windows Authentication to access SQL Server](http://updates.thycotic.net/link.ashx?SSWindowsAuthentication) KBA for details.
 - **Limit access to your database backups:** Database backups are critical for disaster recovery, but they also carry a risk if someone gains access.
 The SS database is encrypted, but you should still limit access to ensure maximum security.
 Limit access to database backups to as few users as possible.
 - **Don't share a SQL instance with less secure databases:** Putting the database on a server with less-secure database instances can expose vulnerabilities.
 For example, an attacker could use SQL injection on another application to access your private SS database.
 If you intend to put SS on a shared SQL instance, ensure that the other databases are classified internally as sensitive as SS and have similar security controls in place.
-- **Review Microsoft’s recommendations for SQL security:** See the [Securing SQL Server](https://updates.thycotic.net/links.ashx?SecuringSqlServer) article in Microsoft’s documentation.
+- **Review Microsoft's recommendations for SQL security:** See the [Securing SQL Server](https://updates.thycotic.net/links.ashx?SecuringSqlServer) article in Microsoft's documentation.

 > **Note:** SS also supports SQL Server Transparent Data Encryption ([TDE](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?redirectedfrom=MSDN&view=sql-server-ver15)) for further protection of the database files.
 This can have a slight performance impact on the environment and can increase the complexity of the database configuration.
 Please review this page for more information: [Transparent Data Encryption (TDE)](https://docs.microsoft.com/en-us/sql/relational-databases/security/encryption/transparent-data-encryption?view=sql-server-ver15).